 Trying to lose weight (or at least talking about trying to lose weight) is a popular thing to do.
 It’s culturally acceptable and even socially obligatory to be dissatisfied with the size and shape or your body.
 One client recently said to me “I feel like a freak because I’m the only grad student NOT on a diet.”
 Say WHAT!?!

-And with the start of a new year, all of the diets are being advertised and sold with a vengeance.
-If you have been reading my blog and don't already believe me when I say diets don't work, check out this stellar post by rock start dietitian Evelyn Tribole.
+On the daily, you’ll see diets being advertised and sold with a vengeance.
+If you have been reading my blog and don’t already believe me when Isay diets don’t work, check out this stellar postby rock star dietitian Evelyn Tribole.
 She nails it with research and practical advice.

 So here are some more specific strategies to get you started: